-- Provides for appropriations and reappropriations from various bonds, reversions, reversions with associated new appropriations, and other non-bond technical adjustments to continue implementation of existing authorized. - Cuts \$27.7 million from various Conservancy Project Implementation in high fire-risk regions. - Cuts \$3.4 million from Data, Research, and Communications. - Delays \$110 million of planned 2024-25 costs for Diablo Canyon land conservation and economic development efforts-less than the administration's proposed \$150 million delay. - Provides funding to the following departments from the General Fund and other special funds to implement statutory requirements associated with legislation chaptered in 2023:
+- Provides for appropriations and reappropriations from various bonds, reversions, reversions with associated new appropriations, and other non-bond technical adjustments to continue implementation of existing authorized. - Cuts \$27.7 million from various Conservancy Project Implementation in high fire-risk regions. - Cuts \$17.5 million from the Drought-Contingency Control Section. - Cuts \$141.9 million from Aquatic Habitat and Drought Resilience and Expediting Large Scale Habitat.

+- Cuts \$9.4 million from Data, Research, and Communications. - Provides funding to the following departments from the General Fund and other special funds to implement statutory requirements associated with legislation chaptered in 2023: